-The Transamerica Center for Retirement Studies Eleventh Annual Transamerica Retirement Survey ("Transamerica Survey") found that the majority of workers who are offered an employer-sponsored 401(k) or similar plan cite their accounts as their expected primary source of income at retirement (53%).
-By comparison, of those workers who are not offered an employer-sponsored plan, the most frequently cited response was Social Security (31%).
+The Transamerica Center for Retirement Studies1 Thirteenth Annual Transamerica Retirement Survey ("Transamerica Survey")2 found that half of workers who are offered an employer-sponsored 401(k) or similar plan cite their accounts as their expected primary source of income at retirement (51%).
+By comparison, of those workers who are not offered an employer-sponsored plan, the most frequently cited response was Social Security (38%).

-The Transamerica Survey found that 77% of workers who have access to workplace retirement plans offered to them participate in their company's defined contribution retirement plan.
-By comparison, the Investment Company Institute found that only 14% of U.S. households contributed to an IRA in 2007.
+The Transamerica Survey found that 77% of workers who have access to workplace retirement plans participate in their company's defined contribution retirement plan.
+By comparison, the Investment Company Institute found that only 16% of U.S. households contributed to an IRA in 2011.3

-Equally significant, the Transamerica Survey found that workers who are offered a company-sponsored retirement plan are more likely to save for retirement outside of work (66%) than those who are not offered a plan (43%).
+Equally significant, the Transamerica Survey found that workers who are offered a companysponsored retirement plan are more likely to save for retirement outside of work (65%) than those who are not offered a plan (49%).

 The role of employers in providing retirement savings plans to their employees has long been supported by public policy and the work of the U.S. Congress in enacting tax incentives both for employers to sponsor retirement plans for their employees and for employees to accumulate long-term savings through those plans.
-The current tax system also helps to ensure that these savings will be there for retirement by placing restrictions
+The current tax system also helps to ensure that these savings will be there for retirement by placing restrictions on preretirement distributions, imposing tax penalties for most early withdrawals, and providing significant protection from the claims of creditors.